basnijholt/nijho.lt/content/post/homelab/index.md

 Along the way, I got familiar with ZFS and grew to love it for its amazing snapshotting and data integrity features.
 ZFS has been a game-changer, providing robust data protection and ease of management.
 Initially, [I used mirrored vdevs](https://jrs-s.net/2015/02/06/zfs-you-should-use-mirror-vdevs-not-raidz/), but I recently switched to RAIDZ2 for the added storage capacity and [the promise of OpenZFS 2.3 supporting expansion of RAIDZ vdevs](https://github.com/openzfs/zfs/pull/15022#issuecomment-1802428899).
-I also use ZFS for my Proxmox VMs and LXC containers, who's backups I store on the NAS via rsync in a cronjob to another jail running plain Debian (no more NFS on the Proxmox host for me...)
+I also use ZFS for my Proxmox VMs and LXC containers, whose backups I store on the NAS via rsync in a cronjob to another jail running plain Debian (no more NFS on the Proxmox host for me...)

 This journey from a simple NUC running Home Assistant to a Proxmox cluster and dedicated NAS has been very time-consuming but a lot of fun.
 The lessons learned and the improvements in stability and performance have made the effort worthwhile.
 If you're considering building your own homelab, investing in reliable hardware and being prepared for a bit of trial and error can make all the difference.

+## Lessons learned

+- Run your services in Docker containers, not LXC containers, for easier management and updates.
+- Do **not** have virtualized NAS (TrueNAS VM) on Proxmox, it's a bad idea if you are also sharing the drives with Proxmox via NFS.
+There are many folks on the internet who run their NAS in a VM on Proxmox, seemingly without issues, but I was not one of them.
+- Do **not** remove the physical drive that is passed through in a Proxmox VM, because Proxmox will *not* boot properly afterwards.
+- Do **not** use random 100 character passwords for your Proxmox, you have only 60 seconds to enter it during boot.
+- When making Proxmox backups, send them to a different physical machine, not only the same machine that is being backed up.
+- When building a NAS or home server, consider noise levels, especially if the equipment will be in a living area.
+Enterprise-grade drives can be surprisingly loud.
+- When using Intel I226-V 2.5GbE controllers, be prepared for potential issues.
+- When planning your NAS storage size needs, remember to account for the extra space needed for redundancy (e.g., in RAIDZ2).
+Additionally, keep in mind that ZFS performs optimally when drives aren't filled to capacity.
+It's wise to plan for more storage than you think you'll immediately need.
+- Buy as many used enterprise-grade hardware components as you can, they are often cheaper and more reliable than consumer-grade components.

+## Components

 For completeness, here are the components for each machine in my homelab: